 It can lower instances of breast and prostate cancer

 It has been suggested that genistein, a predominant isoflavone contained in soybeans, could have antioxidant properties.
-These could inhibit the growth ofcertain cancer cells.
+These could inhibit the growth of certain cancer cells.
+(7)

 There has been a degree of controversy surrounding the consumption of soy by those diagnosed with breast cancer, as the isoflavones have a similar chemical structure to oestrogen.
 High levels of oestrogen can increase breast cancer risk.